chipfucker/betterboruu/rule34/info.md

 > * **limit** How many tags you want to retrieve.
 There is a default limit of 100 per request.
 > </details>

-You should never receive an error unless the server is overloaded or the search dies.
+You should never receive an error unless the server is overloaded or the search dies.<br>
-* In cases of the searcher breaking, you will receive a response success of "false" and a message stating "search down" or similar.
+*In cases of the searcher breaking, you will receive a response success of "false" and a message stating "search down" or similar.*

 ## Beginning URL
 https://api.rule34.xxx/index.php?page=dapi&q=index ...